joreilly86/open-webui/README.md

 ## Your AI Assistant for Structural Engineering 🏗️

-Structural_Llama is a powerful language model fine-tuned to provide insights and assistance with structural engineering tasks.
+Structural_Llama leverages advanced language modelling to aid structural engineers.
+It offers insights and assistance with common tasks.
+This open-source project brings the power of large language models like Llama2 directly to your machine with a user-friendly interface.
+Expand functionality even further by connecting your OpenAI API key for full ChatGPT capabilities – all within a single platform.

+This app runs locally on Docker for enhanced privacy.
+Your data is analyzed directly on your device using a local model.

 Whether you're a student, practicing engineer, or researcher, Structural_Llama can help you:

 - **Understand complex concepts:** Get in-depth explanations of structural design principles, analysis methods, failure modes, and code requirements. 📘
 - **Solve problems efficiently:** Receive guidance on design calculations, optimization approaches, and troubleshooting structural issues. 💡